Asuna-Cross/Personal-Development-Blog/2023-03-March-Logs/[2023-03-01]Voluntering-and-Ruby-Day.md

 Debugging reminds me that I used to be a tester on a video game, if you're reading this and want to see, it is a game called "The 39 Steps" made by TernTV.

+Pry-byebug is an interesting concept to me, I'm looking forward to playing with it after reading all the rest of the resources in the assignment for debugging.

+Installing the gems and didn't realise that I needed to change some of my settings for Ruby to work with Zsh instead of Bash so it threw errors until I worked it out.

 # Termnial Work
 Bash was starting to annoy me, so I've learned how to install Zsh and it is now installed as well as OhMyZsh and it has been made pretty.

+# CodeWars

+Completed two Javascript Kata in order to keep it fresh and to try to upgrade myself while away from the learning on TOP.

+One was to count by X and the other was to determine if a number was even or odd.

+Completed the Even or Odd in Ruby as well.